adityajain07/Path-Planning-Algorithms/README.md

 # Path-Planning-Algorithms

-This repository contains MATLAB codes for various popular path planning algorithms like potential fields, visibility graph, RRT and RRT*
+This repository contains MATLAB codes for popular path planning algorithms like potential fields, visibility graph, RRT and RRT*